dendronhq/handbook/handbook/handbook.people.faq.md

 We are a team of eight, globally distributed.
 Our plan is to stay within the bounds of the [two pizza team](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/two-pizza-teams.html) for as long as we can.

 See the team [here](https://www.dendron.so/about).

+### What is the PTO policy?

+2 weeks vacation + national holidays, 1 week sick leave

+### What is the policy on equiment?

+Bring your own equipment

 ## Product